 You need to angle your body so that you protect the danger zone.
 This way you can lead the attacker away from where they want to go.
-Keep an eye on the player and the ball and when the attacker looks up, you have a chance to poke the ball away.
+Keep an eye on the player and the ball and when the attacker looks up, you’ve got a chance to poke the ball away.

-Some players go to ground in a slide tackle, but make sure that you have a 99% chance of getting the ball if nobody is covering behind you.
-The last thing you want to do if leave them one on one with the goalkeeper or with more players than the defenders.
+Some players go to the ground in a slide tackle, but make sure that you’ve got a 99% chance of getting the ball if nobody is covering behind you.
+The last thing you want to do is leave them one on one with the goalkeeper or with more players than the defenders.